ssrg-vt/popcorn-openmp/README.md

 ### Building applications

 All benchmarks utilize the Makefile contained in the repository root.
-Additionally, they a script to automate some of the processes for packaging and distributing the benchmarks.
+Additionally, they use a script to automate some of the processes for packaging and distributing the benchmarks.

 To build a benchmark, enter the application's directory and execute the ```make.sh``` script: